sonicnkt/rhasspy_examples/node-red/timer/README.md

 You have to connect the "Timer End Status" nodes first output to one of the following nodes: "load audio, Set wavefile url or Done.

- This is still a work in progess
+This is still a work in progess!

 ## Files